tersesystems/echopraxia/README.md

 Condition logins = Condition.numberMatch("logins", v -> v.equals(number(1)));
 ```

+The `context` parameter that is passed in is a `LoggingContext` that contains the argument fields, the fields added directly to the logger, and a reference to the `CoreLogger`, which can return useful context like the logger name.

 This is only a part of the available functionality in conditions.
 You can tie conditions directly to a backend, such as a database or key/value store, or trigger them to work in response to an exception or unusual metrics.
 See the [redis example](https://github.com/tersesystems/echopraxia-examples/tree/main/redis), [jmx example](https://github.com/tersesystems/echopraxia-examples/tree/main/jmx), [metrics example](https://github.com/tersesystems/echopraxia-examples/tree/main/metrics), and [timed diagnostic example](https://github.com/tersesystems/echopraxia-examples/tree/main/timed-diagnostic).

 ### JSON Path